nwisr/nwisr.github.io/newreferees/index.md

 **10. Now you are a full-fledged referee for NWISR and a member of our association.**

 You will use Horizon Web Ref to signal your availability for games and to accept assignments.
-Once you accept an assignment you are expected to complete those gameS.
+Once you accept an assignment you are expected to complete those games.

 **11. Confirm assignments**